devnull-cz/c-prog-lang/modules/expressions.md

 # Expressions

-- any expression has a value
+- every expression has a value

 - logical expression has value 0 or 1, and its type is always `int`
 ```